Want to understand some of the terminology used by runners?

-Threshold: an important and very beneficial training method for distance runners whether called threshold or tempo running.
+Threshold: an important and the most beneficial training method for distance runners.
 Technically threshold pace is established running at an intensity that produces an increased but stable level of blood lactate accumulation in the muscles (lactate threshold is achieved when the production of lactate begins to exceed the rate at which the body can clear it).
 Practically this is fast pace running that could be maintained for approx. 1 hour (typically between 10km and half marathon race pace).
 A conversation of more than 3-4 words is not possible during a threshold run.
 For those using rate heart monitors it is about 90% of maximum heart rate.

 Paarlauf: simply this means running in pairs.
 Typically this is a relay style of repetition/interval training where one person is running at high intensity whilst their partner is recovering and they change over at agreed intervals.
 For repetitions a static recovery can be used whilst there is an active recovery for intervals.
 This can be a fun and produce a competitive element into any training session.

 Plyometric: a training method to enhance elastic strength aimed at improving speed and power through a series of specific jumping techniques.
 This develops rapid movement of muscle extension to contraction.
 The muscle action is technically referred to as eccentric contraction to concentric contraction.